+Goodwill

-Goodwill £'000
+£'000

 Cost and carrying amount

-1 January 2021 and 31 December 2021
+1 January 2022 and 31 December 2022 4,218

 The Group comprises a single CGU, which comprises the business carried out by Electrophoretics Limited and Proteome Sciences R&D GmbH & Co KG.
-For the purpose of testing goodwill, the recoverable value of the CGU is determined from fair value less estimated costs of disposal.
+For the purpose of testing goodwill, the recoverable value of the CGU is determined from fair value less estimated costs of disposal and value in use.

 In assessing the fair value of the CGU, management and the directors have considered and assessed the following evidence:

-As at 31 December 2021, the market capitalisation for the Group was £15.1m based on the quoted share price of the Company of 5.13p per ordinary share.
+As at 31 December 2022, the market capitalisation for the Group was £10.3m based on the quoted share price of the Company of 3.5p per ordinary share.